020 7650 1200

 • Any additional costs for treatment, therapy and travel to and from sessions

-To succeed in a claim, you’ll first have to show that the quality of care you received was negligent, because of which you suffered your injury.
+To succeed in a claim, you’ll first have to show that the quality of care you received was negligent, and that this caused you to suffer your injury.

 The amount of compensation will depend on your precise circumstances.
 When advising you we will need to consider the nature of the negligence, the severity of the tear and symptoms and impact on your future.